shyftmoving/technical-documentation/BDD.md

 During the BDD discovery, a project lead should do the following:

 1. Define a list of possible scenarios, without going into the scenario definition
-2. Communicate with the product owner and QA the list of scenarios (verbally or non-verbally), to verify that the suggested scenarios are in-line with how product sees the feature working and how QA see the corner cases.
+2. Communicate with the product owner and QA the list of scenarios (verbally or non-verbally), to verify that the suggested scenarios are in-line with how the product sees the feature working and how QA see the corner cases.
 3. Once the list of scenarios is verified and approved, these scenarios should be defined in Gherkin form.
-These scenarios have to be placed into the repository created for the product we are currently working on and linked as GitHub URLs into the feature tickets in Notion.
+These scenarios have to be placed into the repository created for the product we are currently working on.
+Feature files from Github repository has to be linked as GitHub URLs in user story.
 4. Upon scenario completion, the product owner and QA should be notified to verify and approve the validity of these scenarios.
 If everything is ok, the next stage, which is "Tech design" can start.

 ## How BDD fits into the development process in Shyft